Black Holes or Frozen Stars? A Viable Theory of Gravity without Black Holes

-While the Fierz-Pauli mass term is not viable, it is the only one which does not lead in the linear approximation to tachyons or ghosts.
-Indeed the linear approximation of RTG contains a ghost because of the spin-0 component.
+But there was a reason for considering the Fierz-Pauli mass term.
+Before the discontinuity has been found, it was believed to be the only viable mass term: All other mass terms lead, in the linear approximation, to tachyons or ghosts.
+And, indeed, the linear approximation of RTG contains a ghost because of the spin-0 component.
 Ghosts are supposed to lead to negative energies and instabilities, therefore there is a strong prejudice against them.

-But gravity is instable anyway, thus, this argument is hardly decisive.
-Moreover, it has been shown by Loskutov \cite{Loskutov} that the flow of gravitational energy from an isolated sourse is positive-definite.
-Grishchuk, who has heavily criticized RTG in \cite{Grishchuk88}, \cite{Grishchuk90} and mentioned these problems as part of his critique in \cite{Grishchuk90}, has later demonstated (together with Babak) ``the incorrectness of the widely held belief that the non-Fierz-Pauli theories possess ‘negative energies’ and ‘instabilities’'' \cite{Grishchuk02}.
+Fortunately, it has been shown by Loskutov \cite{Loskutov} that the flow of gravitational energy from an isolated sourse is positive-definite (see also \cite{GershteinFlow}).
+Grishchuk, who has heavily criticized RTG in \cite{Grishchuk88}, \cite{Grishchuk90} and mentioned these problems as part of his critique in \cite{Grishchuk90}, has later demonstrated (together with Babak) ``the incorrectness of the widely held belief that the non-Fierz-Pauli theories possess negative energies and instabilities'' \cite{Grishchuk02}.

-We conclude that there exists a GR limit, and that the presence of a ghost in the linear approximation does not question the viability of the theory.

-On the other hand, even for arbitrary small $\Xi,\Upsilon$ there remains a surprisingly large number of qualitative differences with GR.